 2. THE LENS

 As I mentioned before: the lens is important SUPER IMPORTANT.
 For a blog photographer a lens with a big aperture is what you want to get.
 The aperture defines your depth of field / focus which basically gives you the opportunity to have parts in the photo that are in focus and some not.
 With your standard lens, that comes with the camera, the aperture is mostly 5.6 and with better lenses you can get apertures way below.
 The lower the number, the bigger the aperture.
 The wide aperture allows you to have this nice blurry background in outfit photos.
-The lens I use
+The lens I use is a 50 mm lens with a max. aperture of 1,4.

 Using an aperture of 5,6: